oaugusto256/flashcards/README.md

 ![alt text](https://github.com/tavioalves/flashcards/blob/master/images/flashcards.png)

-## Infra needed
+## What you will need?

-You gonna need a mobile device that has Expo.
+It's necessary that you have a mobile device that has Expo app, and a computer that can run the Expo CLI.

 ## How to use and test